shashwat-appdirect/dops-prep-1/README.md

 - Use environment variables for all sensitive data
 - Admin password should be strong and kept secure
 - CORS origin should be configured for production
+- On Cloud Run, use IAM service accounts instead of service account files

 ## API Documentation